MicrosoftDocs/customer-insights/ci-docs/permissions.md

 # Assign user permissions

-Access to Customer Insights is restricted to users in your organization that were added to the application by an admin.
+Access to Customer Insights is restricted to users in your organization that are added to the application by an admin.
+An admin can add, edit, or remove users.
 A user can be a single user, group, or application.
-There are three types of roles:
+There are three types of roles a user can have:

 ## Viewer